 The exhibition, which opened towards the end of last year, is best described as “a collection of affectionate misfits”.
-Anderson and Malouf completely ignored all of the museum’s larger, more impressive pieces, and instead concentrated on smaller curiosities, many of which had been largely neglected, going unnoticed in the bowels of the museum for decades.
-The exhibition takes it name from one such curiosity, a mummified shrew (spitzmaus) in a tiny 4th century BC tomb, about the size of a large shoe box.
+Anderson and Malouf completely ignored all of the museum’s larger, more impressive pieces, and instead concentrated on smaller curiosities, many of which had been largely neglected, tucked away in the museum for decades.
+The exhibition takes its name from one such curiosity, a mummified shrew (spitzmaus) in a tiny 4th century BC tomb, about the size of a large shoe box.

 “It leveled the usual hierarchies.
 Several staff members said it resulted in new revelations.
 They just had to ‘learn to unlearn’ their ways of working.”
 Kate Brown, news.artnet.com

 Spitzmaus Mummy in a Coffin and Other Treasures from the Kunsthistorisches Museum is on view at the Kunsthistorisches Museum until the 28th April 2019.
 But for those of us who aren’t lucky enough to be traveling to Europe anytime soon, you can watch this short video which gives you a taste of Anderson and Malouf’s curatorial madness.
 Kate Brown’s article on news.artnet.com also provides some wonderful insight.